 The Contractor will be paid the contract unit price for Standard or Slip-Form Portland Cement Concrete Pavement of the type specified per square yard (square meter) and applies to pavement, concrete pavement widening greater than 6 feet (1.8 m), side street connections, ramps, acceleration and deceleration lanes or auxiliary lanes, and concrete paved shoulders having the same design thickness.

 Replace "-26-67" with "-26.67" in Row 10, Column 3 of the Payment Schedule Table.

-2301.35, D. Incidental Concrete.
+2301.35, D, Incidental Concrete.

-D. Intentionally left blank.
+Replace the title and entire article: D. Intentionally left blank.

 2301.35, E, Concrete Median.